Best Resume Formats: A Guide for 2023

 Functional Resume Format With Example

-While the functional resume serves a purpose — highlighting skills when the work history is lacking or it is from a completely different field — this resume format is not common.
+While the functional resume serves a purpose — highlighting skills when the work experience is lacking or it is from a completely different field — this resume format is not common.
 It is also not ideal for applicant tracking software (ATS).
 You should also know that recruiters and hiring managers can be wary by the minimal work experience section.
 Prepare for this issue by always pairing your functional resume format with a stellar cover letter, which, as a longer and narrative document, can provide recruiters with the ins and outs of your particular situation.

-Candidates that benefit from a functional resume format
+Candidates that benefit from a Functional resume format

-- Professionals with long gaps in employment
+- Professionals with long gaps in employment.

-- Freelancers
+- Freelancers.

-- Short-term contractors
+- Short-term contractors.

 Functional resume format section by section

 - Header — This section will always be a part of every resume, including the functional resume format.
-It contains the essentials to reach you: name, email and phone number, any professional social media, portfolio or professional website.
+It contains the essentials to reach you: name, email, phone number, and any professional social media, portfolio, or professional website.
 Remember to always maintain a professional tone by not using nicknames.

 - Summary Statement or Career Objective — You can choose a summary statement, which pitches how your professional experience aligns with the open requirements, or an objective statement, which explains how your skills qualify you and benefit the open role.